What is an oratorio?

 This Third Order of St. Francis was commonly practiced in New Mexico during all of the Spanish era.
 Franciscan priests among the new settlers encouraged this.
 Wills documented over a 200-year period quite often show reference to the deceased having been a member of the Third Order and requesting a simple funeral in line with these practices.
 “I direct that when God, our Lord, shall see fit to call me out of this present life, my body be enshrouded in the habit of our father, San Francisco, of whose Third Order I am a brother, and that my funeral be modest.”

 Following Mexico’s independence in 1821, the church pulled its priests out of New Mexico, and the Penitentes filled the void.
 When the United States took possession of the current southwest states, including our Rio Grande Valley in 1848, many residents still had strong allegiances to Spain.
 With the help of the Catholic Church, a program to “Americanize” the religious practices was begun.
-Its practices formally banned; the faithful Penitentes became a much more secret society.
+With its practices formally banned; the faithful Penitentes became a much more secret society.

 The New Mexican practitioners were called, “Los hermanos penitentes de la tercer orden de San Francisco,” and there are records of the Archbishop of Santa Fe issuing stern communiques in the mid-1800s to the hermanos mayores to cease flagellation and the carrying of heavy crosses.
 Copies of the rules of the Third Order of St. Francis were enclosed so these could be followed in their original form without any “extreme” alterations.
 When this did not have the desired effect, the Penitentes were ordered to disband in 1889.

-Moradas, small buildings for worship, often located in hard-to-spot locations, and of adobe buildings with no windows, became the new normal for these traditional worshipers.
+Moradas, small buildings for worship, often located in hard-to-spot locations, and buildings of adobe with no windows, became the new normal for these traditional worshipers.
 Some believe the moradas of the Rio Grande Valley were inspired by the area’s Native American kivas, sacred underground spaces where Tewa men still conduct private religious rituals.

 During recovery from the Great Depression, a New Deal program called the Federal Writers’ Project, begun in 1935, sponsored many writers to venture into America’s rural communities and document the local culture and folklore.
 Some of these male writers reportedly infiltrated Penitente meetings and later wrote sensational reports of their practices.
 This created an even more secretive backlash that continued for decades.